Alstom Coradia: Coradia Juniper

 The electric Coradia Juniper family consists of the Class 334 (used for Glasgow commuter services, 40 units), the Class 458 (used on routes from London Waterloo to Reading, 30 units), and formerly included the Class 460 (originally used for Gatwick Express airport services), which were incorporated into the 458 fleet by early 2016.

 North America

 Canada

-In 2015, the Coradia LINT was introduced in North American service by OC Transpo in Ottawa with six units for the O-Train Trillium line.
+Canada was the first country in North America to operate Coradia trains, with OC Transpo in Ottawa deploying six diesel Coradia LINTs on the O-Train Trillium Line in 2015 to replace the previous Bombardier Talent trains, and have subsequently also been used on O-Train Line 4 to the airport since 2025.

+The private Charlevoix Railway, in Québec, temporarily operated hydrogen based iLINTs as a demonstration in the summer of 2023.

 United States

 Metra is purchasing 200 bilevel Coradia passenger cars and has an option to purchase 300 more, while Virginia Railway Express—who partnered with Metra on the procurement—is purchasing 21 bilevel Coradia trailer cars with an option for another 44 trailers and 4 cab control cars.

 Africa

 Algeria

 In 2018, Coradia trains were introduced in Algeria.
 The SNTF acquired 17 trains for their long trips between Algiers-Oran starting from March 2018 and Algiers-Batna starting from May 2018.
 The company is also planning to use Coradia trains between Algiers-Setif.
 SNTF named the project "Coradia ELDJAZAÏR".